First White House of the Confederacy

-The First White House of the Confederacy is a historic house in Montgomery, Alabama, which was the initial executive residence of President of the Confederate States of America Jefferson Davis and family during early 1861.
+The First White House of the Confederacy is a historic house in Montgomery, Alabama, which served as the initial executive residence of President of the Confederate States of America Jefferson Davis and family during early 1861.
 Moved from its original location in 1919 and completely furnished with original period pieces from the 1850s and 1860s, the 1835 Italianate-style house is open to the public.
 It has been listed on the National Register of Historic Places since 1974 and the Alabama Register of Landmarks and Heritage since 2012.

 Layout

 The First White House of the Confederacy is a large two-story wooden frame house painted white and green.
 It has five bays across its frontal facade and four on either side.
 The main section of the house has a one-story wing extending from its rear, upon which two end-exterior chimneys are positioned.
 It is built on a foundation of brick piers and had a heavy bracketed cornice encircling the hipped roof.
 The cornice is unique because it has a ventilation system ornamented with a Liberty cap design.
 A similar cornice can be found upon the rear one-story wing but with a flower design instead of the Liberty Cap one.
 The exterior walls are weather-boarded.
 The house has a portico in the center of its facade supported by fluted columns and a balustrade.
 The wall was built with wooden planks in the portico area to simulate a stone texture.
 The central entrance is framed with two pilasters with side lights.
 A transom built with an architrave is placed above the door.
 The central stairhall has access to a double parlor, two bedrooms, and a back hallway.
 The parlors have simple wooden doorways and are connected by sliding doors.
 The bedrooms are designed similarly.
 The hallway ends in an archway built with Greek Revival doorways and an elaborate cornice design surrounding the roof of the doorway.
 The back hall, which intersected with the main hallway, has access to a side porch.
 The side porch is connected to the dining room through a hinged window that doubles as a door.
 The second floor has four bedrooms and what was most likely a nursery.